You are currently on Hearing Direct UK

 Conductive hearing loss: CHL is when sound is unable to reach the inner ear, making these sounds appear muffled.
 More often, this hearing loss causes is down to a blockage in the ear.
 Treating this, in many cases, requires ear hygiene products can help remove excess wax or a medical professional can advise on methods to correct this.

 Noise-induced hearing loss: NIHL, as its name suggests, is the direct result of damage from noise.
-Lengthy exposure to harmful sound levels or a sudden harsh noise can result in hearing loss.
+Lengthy exposure to harmful sound levels or sudden harsh noise can result in hearing loss.
 This can be both instantaneous or develop across months or years.

 If you feel you've experienced one of the above causes of hearing loss, take our free online hearing test.

-It is highly advised that if you do have any concern about your hearing, that you consult a medical professional or audiologist.
+We strongly advise that if you do have any concern about your hearing, that you consult a medical professional or audiologist.
 They will be able to identify the type and causes of hearing loss, as well as recommend a proper way to manage the impairment.

 Depending on the type and what is causing your hearing loss, managing it may require different approaches.